A Guide to Building Your Self-Pour Restaurant/Bar Brand 101

 It’s no secret that the restaurant industry is a very crowded and competitive space.
 You can’t underestimate other players on the market – you must know what they are doing.

-If you are about to start your new adventure of becoming a restaurant or a bar owner, make sure to do thorough research and visit many other establishments, ideally taking notes of what to do and what not to do in order to better serve your market.
+If you are about to start your new adventure of becoming a restaurant or a bar owner, make sure to do thorough research and visit many other establishments.
+Ideally, take notes of your findings.
+What do you want to implement, what would you change, and what would you scratch altogether?
+This information will help you better serve your target market.

 You can take two routes after visiting other establishments in your area.
-First, you can find a niche and do something completely unique which will set you apart from others.
+First, you can find a niche and do something completely unique, setting you apart from others.
 Or second, you can find out what your competitors do well (what works for them) and then execute that even better!
-Nevertheless, remember not to compare apples to apples, in other words, what works in New York City might not work in Colorado Springs.
+Nevertheless, remember not to compare apples to apples.
+In other words, what works in New York City might not work in Colorado Springs.

-Besides visiting your competitor’s establishments in person, you should also check out their online presence on a regular basis to always make sure you’re at least a step or two ahead of the game.
-If they copy you, don’t worry about it too much and just keep up your game.
+Besides visiting your competitor’s establishments in person, you should also check out their online presence regularly.
+This will ensure you are at least a step or two ahead of the game.
+If they copy you, don’t worry about it too much, and keep up your game.
 This is just a sign that you are doing things right.
 However, you don’t want to be the one playing catch up with them.
-Branding and trends are always changing and you don’t want to rest on your laurels and let your competitors steal some of your sales.
+Branding and trends are always changing.
+You don’t want to rest on your laurels and let your competitors steal some of your sales.

-Understanding your customers as well as your competitors is crucial and that is where your branding starts, but if you really want to build a strong brand, several other key elements need to come into place, which is why we decided to go into more depth and first cover the must-dos for building a strong restaurant brand.
+Understanding your customers and your competitors is crucial, and that is where your branding starts, but if you really want to build a strong brand, several other key elements need to come into place.
+Which, is why we decided to go into more depth and first cover the must-dos for building a strong restaurant brand.

 Key Elements for Branding Your Bar/Restaurant 101

 There are many touchpoints for your customers when they walk into your establishment: the outside area, the entrance, the menu, the bathrooms, and even the uniforms worn by your employees.
-All these spots should reflect your branding as it inevitably impacts how your customers are going to feel about the brand.
+All these spots should reflect your branding as it inevitably impacts how your customers feel about the brand.

 Your Message (Mission Statement)

-This goes without saying, but you should not communicate what everyone else is doing, because what’s the point?
+You should make sure to highlight your strengths and not communicate what everyone else is doing.
 Give the market a reason to remember you.
 Think outside of the box!
-Whether it has to do something with special food trends, alcohol type you are offering, type of service, your employees, ambiance, or simply anything that makes your business stand out.
+The options are endless.
+You can highlight food trends, the alcohol you are offering, your service, your employees, the ambiance, or simply anything that makes your business stand out.
 A self-pour beverage wall is certainly a great start, but the more clearly you can define your brand and position it in a unique light, the better off you will be.
-Once you have developed your mission statement, repeat this message over and over so it becomes an embodiment of your brand.
+Once you have developed your mission statement, repeat this message over and over, so it becomes an embodiment of your brand.

 TIP: Set up Google Alerts with relevant keywords that will notify you anytime when something new about your competitors pops up in an online world.
 Also, scan their social media and event calendars to stay ahead of the game.

-A tagline is a great way to communicate your mission statement and differentiate your business both online and offline.
-Not only it is a great opportunity to communicate what your brand is about, but it will also help you with capturing your guests’ attention and retaining brand awareness.
+A tagline is a great way to communicate your mission statement and differentiate your business online and offline.
+It is a great opportunity to communicate what your brand is about and help capture guests’ attention.
+Your brand recognition will also increase.

-The name of your bar or restaurant is often going to be the first impression your customers will get of your brand.
-If you don’t have your restaurant up and running yet, we recommend sitting down and brainstorming about your restaurant concept – from the feel of the restaurant you want your guests to experience, the drinks and food you plan to serve, to the color scheme and style of the decorations you are planning to use.
+The name of your bar or restaurant is often the first impression your customers will get of your brand.
+If you don’t have your restaurant up and running yet, we recommend sitting down and brainstorming your restaurant concept.
+Think about the feel of the restaurant you want your guests to experience, the drinks and food you plan to serve, the color scheme, and the style of the decorations you are planning to use.
 These keywords and key differentiators of your brand will guide you to find the most appropriate name.

-It is a large part of your branding and should really be created after properly understanding your market.
-Are you serving a younger, more hipster crowd or are you trying to attract a mature, upscale market?
+A logo is a large part of your branding and should be created after understanding your market.
+Are you serving a younger, more hipster crowd, or are you trying to attract a mature, upscale market?
 Just like many other core elements of your branding, the logo comes down to your understanding of the target demographic and what will look good to them and match the rest of your business’ personality.

 Signage & display outside

 You don’t want to lose an opportunity to attract passersby to your business.
 Make sure that your establishment is getting great exposure to people walking by.
 You can create more exposure with appropriate signage and displays.
 Many restaurant owners realize this and choose locations in busy areas with big windows and really communicate their branding before the customers even get to their door.
-Your logo, tagline, and even a chalkboard with your special for the day/week is just a cherry on the top of the pie.
+Leave a chalkboard outside your door with your special for the day/week.

 TIP: A great way to evaluate if your signage and displays are clear and eye-catching is to check with your first-time diners and ask if it was easy for them to find you.

-In essence, with your core attributes, you should be able to answer basic questions such as who you are, what you are doing, and why are you doing so?
-In order to define your brand’s voice, you should list the core attributes of your company which will help you understand the right direction for your communication with customers.
+Your establishment’s attributes should answer basic questions such as who you are, what you are doing, and why are you doing it?
+To find your brand’s voice, list the core attributes of your company.
+This will help determine how to speak to your customers.
 What you stand for, what you do better than others, etc. The core brand attributes will help you define your business in terms of its personality.
 It’s just like describing a friend, only this time it’s about your establishment.

-TIP: Core attributes of your business should be highlighted on your website, social media is as good a tool as any promotional marketing you have on-site.
+TIP: The core attributes of your business should be highlighted on your website.
+Social media is as good a tool as any promotional marketing you have on-site.

-Once you have a good understanding of your brand’s core attributes, it will be much easier to establish your brand’s voice.
+Once you know your brand’s core attributes, establishing your brand’s voice will be easier.
 Your brand voice is the type of communication you will use with the public.
 How you speak and interact with your prospective and existing customers is certainly a core part of your branding, which is why it needs to be consistent from your menu and signs on-site to your communication online.

-TIP: When developing your brand voice, just think of describing your business by choosing the most appropriate 3-5 adjectives and this will help you set the core of your brand voice.
-We recommend putting these in a document that is accessible by anyone who has something to do with your business’ messaging (whether online or offline).
+TIP: When developing your brand voice, think of describing your business by choosing the most appropriate 3-5 adjectives, and this will help you set the core of your brand voice.
+We recommend putting these in a document that all involved in your establishment have access to.